Engineering

 }

 Well, the general name for a Map where the values are lists is a MultiMap, and we can write one (even though we don't have the ability to write our own generics yet 😥).
-With a MultiMap, the above example becomes like this:
+With a MultiMap, the above example becomes:

 MultiMap multiMap = new MultiMap(List<Contact>.class, new FieldFromSObject(Contact.LastName));